 The Adjutant General

 The barracks in the camp were built to house 50 POWs, but most had between 60 to 120 POWs in them.
 The POWs slept on bamboo slats, without mattresses, bedding, or mosquito netting.
 Many quickly became ill.
-The POWs were assigned to barracks which meant that the members of their group lived together, went out on work details together, and would be executed together since they were Blood Brothers.
+The POWs were assigned to barracks and divided into groups of ten men.
+This meant that the members of their group lived together, went out on work details together, and would be executed together since they were Blood Brothers.

+The POWs were sent out on work details to cut wood for the POW kitchens.
 Other POWs worked in rice paddies.
+Each morning, as the POWs stood at attention and roll call was taken, the Japanese guards hit them across their heads.
 While working in the fields, the favorite punishment given to the men in the rice paddies was to have their faces pushed into the mud and stepped on by a guard to drive their faces deeper into the mud.
+Another detail was sent out to work at Cabanatuan Airfield which had been the home of a Philippine Army Air Corps unit known as Maniquis Airfield.
+The Japanese had the POWs build runways and revetments.
+Other POWs worked in rice paddies.
+While working in the fields, the favorite punishment given to the men in the rice paddies was to have their faces pushed into the mud and stepped on by a guard to drive their faces deeper into the mud.
 Returning from a detail the POWs bought or were given, medicine, food, and tobacco, which they somehow managed to get into the camp even though they were searched when they returned.
+Returning from details the POWs bought or were given, medicine, food, and tobacco, which they somehow managed to get into the camp even though they were searched when they returned.

-The camp hospital was known as “Zero Ward” because it was missed by the Japanese when they counted barracks.
-The sickest POWs were sent there to die.
-The Japanese put a fence up around the building to protect themselves, and they would not go into the building.
+The camp hospital consisted of 30 wards that could hold 40 men each, but it was more common for them to have 100 men in them.
+Each man had approximately an area of 2 feet by 6 feet to lie in.
+The sickest POWs were put in “Zero Ward,” which was called this because it was missed by the Japanese when they counted barracks.
+The Japanese put a fence up around the building to protect themselves and would not go into the area.
 There were two rolls of wooden platforms around the perimeter of the building.
 The sickest POWs were put on the lower platform which had holes cut into it so they could relieve themselves.
 Most of those who entered the ward died.

 According to medical records kept at the camp, Emil was hospitalized on July 1, 1942, and tested for tuberculosis.
 It was while he was in the hospital, that his parents received a second letter from the War Department.
 So far, no copy of the letter has been found, but an excerpt from it has been found and states.